 Two of the 11 crashes did not involve a motor vehicle.
 A 35-year-old man was found dead after riding off a trail in Clive and a 10-year-old child hit a tree in Davenport.

 One crash was an adult male died while bicycling near Cherokee.
-It is believed to be a hit and run.
+Circumstances were unclear in reports.

 The remaining five crashes were bicyclists struck from behind by motor vehicles:

 Jolene Stork, 60, was struck behind on E-26 near Sycamore, Iowa by a 83-year-old Walter Wenck at 6:42 pm on April 22.

 Bob Phillips, 69, was killed on June 8 at 11:57 am by a 50-year-old Todd Schriever on T64 near Nashua, Iowa.